-— If you’re an Excel user, please check out the Excel VLOOKUP tutorial.
+If you’re a Microsoft Excel user, please check out the Excel VLOOKUP tutorial.

 What is a Lookup Function?

-If we remove the concept of spreadsheets, you probably do a similar function when you go to a restaurant.
-You scan the menu for some tasty options and prices.
-And just as you come to the end, there’s a reference to “daily specials”.
+If we remove the spreadsheet concept, you probably do a similar lookup when you go to a restaurant.
+You scan the menu for items and prices.
+And just as you’re about to order, there’s a reference to “daily specials.”
 Now, you have to hunt for where the daily specials items are posted or ask.
 I often find them on a chalkboard or menu insert.
 Both make me work.

 It’s a code that represents the voter’s political party.
 You wouldn’t guess that unless you saw a related spreadsheet with additional information.
-Below you can see the value in Pcode is the same as the value in PARTY CODE.
+Below you can see that the value in Pcode value above is the same as the value in PARTY CODE column.

-What would make more sense is to add a column to the first worksheet that displays the political party name from the second worksheet.
-Using named ranges and the vlookup function, we can improve the table.
+What would make more sense is to add a column to the first Google worksheet that displays the political party name from the second worksheet.
+Using named ranges and the VLOOKUP function, we can improve our Google Sheet.

-When building the lookup, it helps to define what you want and where the values are located because of the column order.
+When building a Google Sheets vlookup formula, it helps to define what you want and where the values are stored.
+You’ll see that column order impacts the results.

 In my case, I want to:

-- Add a column to my Voters tab called Political Party
+- Add a column to my Voters Google worksheet called Political Party

-- Look at a voter’s Pcode and find its corresponding NAME on the Party Codes tab
+- Look at a voter’s Pcode and find its corresponding NAME on the Party Codes worksheet

 - Copy that NAME to the voter’s Political Party column